 In the last post we discussed about Hive and how it can be used as a data warehouse over the data available in HDFS.
-In today's post we will be talking about writing Hive queries.
+In today’s post we will be talking about Working with Hive and writing Hive queries.
 We will look at creating databases, tables and querying on the data.
 We will also look at loading data into Hive tables.

 Hive provides a logical view of HDFS data files in the form of tables.
 To view the data in tables, we will first create a table in Hive.
 Assuming you already have hive installed on your machines, let us begin by starting hive.
 When you type ‘hive’ in your shell and press the enter key, hive shell will be loaded.
 By default, the database named ‘default’ will be started.
 If you want to create a new database, the command is following: